yanazuray/waterfalls-of-qaf/index.md

 ---

-Big thanks to [Tommy](https://tommytrinh.me/) for inspiring me to create my own website and for helping me set it up!
+Big thanks to [Tommy](https://x.com/tommytrxnh) for inspiring me to create my own website and for helping set it up — I recommend you follow his [blog](https://tommytrinh.me/)!